Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 **Data Collection:**

 * `--source=url`: opens a TCP connection to the host and port from `--url`, runs a TLS handshake and reads the certificate chain the server presents (leaf plus intermediates on Python 3.13+, leaf only on older Python).
 No HTTP request is sent.
 The chain is verified against the system trust store; `--ca-file` adds one or more CA bundles to the trusted set and can be given multiple times. `--sni-hostname` overrides the SNI value sent during the handshake; `--client-cert` and `--client-key` attach a client certificate for mutual TLS.
+When a proxy applies, the connection is opened to the proxy and tunnelled to the endpoint with an HTTP `CONNECT` request first; the proxy's answer is evaluated, so a refused tunnel is reported as such instead of surfacing later as an unexplained TLS error.
 * `--source=file`: reads each file matching `--filename` (PEM or DER, autodetected) and parses every certificate found.
 PEM bundles expand to one item per certificate. `--filename` supports glob (`*`, `?`, `[abc]`) and recursive glob (`**`).
 When the glob matches files that don't look like certificates (private keys, plain text), they are silently skipped so recursive scans of `/etc/ssl/**` are safe. **Always quote the glob pattern**, otherwise the shell expands it before the plugin sees it and only the first match reaches `--filename`.
 * `--source=scan`: enumerates the target hosts (`--host` overrides discovery, otherwise `--network` in CIDR notation, otherwise `--interface`, otherwise the default interface's subnet; `--exclude` drops individual addresses or names), then probes each host in parallel (`--max-workers`) on every port from `--ports` (each value a single port like `443` or a range like `8000-8100`).
 For each reachable port it runs a TLS handshake, verifies the chain against the system trust store plus any `--ca-file` (without hostname checking), and evaluates the certificate's expiry. `--client-cert` and `--client-key` attach a client certificate for mutual TLS.
 Auto-discovery via `--interface` or the default interface requires the `psutil` Python module.